Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 4 Januari 2026 22.28.48 UTC
+- WIB: Minggu, 4 Januari 2026 23.35.51 UTC
-- WITA: Minggu, 4 Januari 2026 23.28.48 UTC
+- WITA: Senin, 5 Januari 2026 00.35.51 UTC
-- WIT: Senin, 5 Januari 2026 00.28.48 UTC
+- WIT: Senin, 5 Januari 2026 01.35.51 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: friendship
+Kategori: inspirational